Sierpiński carpet: Wallis sieve

 A variation of the Sierpiński carpet, called the Wallis sieve, starts in the same way, by subdividing the unit square into nine smaller squares and removing the middle of them.
 At the next level of subdivision, it subdivides each of the squares into 25 smaller squares and removes the middle one, and it continues at the ith step by subdividing each square into (2i + 1)^{2} (the odd squares) smaller squares and removing the middle one.
 By the Wallis product, the area of the resulting set is π/4, unlike the standard Sierpiński carpet which has zero limiting area.
 Although the Wallis sieve has positive Lebesgue measure, no subset that is a Cartesian product of two sets of real numbers has this property, so its Jordan measure is zero.

 Applications

-Mobile phone and Wi-Fi fractal antennas have been produced in the form of few iterations of the Sierpiński carpet.
+Mobile phone and Wi-Fi fractal antennas have been produced in the form of a few iterations of the Sierpiński carpet.
 Due to their self-similarity and scale invariance, they easily accommodate multiple frequencies.
 They are also easy to fabricate and smaller than conventional antennas of similar performance, thus being optimal for pocket-sized mobile phones.